 - 1paper in English

-2 papers from Optional Subjects chosen by a candidate from a list of 26 subjects.
+2 papers from Optional Subjects were chosen by a candidate from a list of 25 subjects and 23 languages.

 - Animal Husbandry and Veterinary Science